UCLA-VAST/AutoSA/index.md

 After this step, you should be able to find the files of the generated arrays in `autosa.tmp/output/src`.

 There are two more arguments that we haven't explained yet.
 `--host-serialize` tells AutoSA to serialize the data required by the kernel on the host CPU before sending to FPGA.
-This helps increase the burst length and improves the effective DRAM bandwidth.
+This helps increase the burst length and improve the effective DRAM bandwidth.
 `--hls` tells AutoSA to generate Xilinx HLS host code.
 If not specified, AutoSA, by default, will generate Xilinx OpenCL host code used by Xilinx Vitis flow.

 A complete list of all the compilation options can be found below.